The Faceless Ones: Plot

-The Doctor pretends to be the alien Meadows while the real Pinto impersonates her double.
-They board the last flight to space.
-The alien Jamie reveals the threat of the Doctor, so Blade sends undisguised Chameleons to capture them.
-The Doctor offers to spare Gatwick's original aliens, when one onboard disintegrates, proving that Samantha found the real staff in cars in the car park.
-Blade and Spencer kill the Director and a Chameleon posing as Jamie.
-The originals revive.
-Crossland stays behind when the Doctor, Jamie and Pinto return with freed humans.
+The Doctor and Pinto board the last flight to space, but Blade sends Chameleons to capture them.
+The Doctor offers to spare the aliens, in exchange for returning the humans.
+One alien disintegrates, proving that Samantha found the real staff in the car park, as Blade and Spencer rebel by killing the Director and Chameleon Jamie.
+The originals revive and Crossland stays behind longer, while the Doctor, Jamie and Pinto return with freed humans.

-Back at the airport, Samantha kisses Jamie goodbye.
-Ben and Polly learn that the day is 20 July 1966, when they first left in the TARDIS.
-They leave for home.
-The Doctor reveals to Jamie that the TARDIS has been stolen from its location in the airport, leading to the next story.
+Back at the airport, Ben and Polly learn that the day is 20 July 1966, when they first left in the TARDIS.
+They leave for home, as the Doctor reveals that the TARDIS has been stolen.